-This year we won't be travelling back home, but we still needed to get our traditional items into the season.
+This year we won't be traveling back home, but we still needed to get our traditional items into the season.

 So here are 4 things that you can easily incorporate into your Christmas dinner, and you can feel as though you were with me with my family celebrating the holidays.

 A West Indian drink that is popular especially around Christmas time that uses ginger, sugar, rice and is fermented overnight for the best flavor.
 Get recipe here

 A decadent heavy duty rum fruit cake made using rum-soaked fruits of raisins, prunes, currants.
 Get recipe here.

 A favourite Caribbean drink made from the Sorrel flower.
 Some like it spiked; some like it plain.
 Grab this recipe from another Caribbean foodie Charla from "That Girl Cooks Healthy".
 You can find this amazing drink's recipe here.

 The Caribbean's version of eggnog.
 A creamy alcoholic concoction infused with citrus and nutmeg.
 Grab this recipe here.

 And as a bonus, here is an alternative to our very popular pastelles which is also a Christmas staple.
 Pastelles just require so much work, so I have an alternative to this dish:

 Baked Pastelle Pie

 An alternative to the traditional pastelle from Trinidad and Tobago.
 A one pot baked pastelle pie with cornmeal, minced meat, raisins, capers.
 Grab this recipe here.